gerkirill/resume/README.md

  - PSR-2 coding standards where applicable
  - reusable composer-compatible libraries
  - automated testing
- - version control with git or svn
+ - version control with git, hg or svn
  - vagrant with virtualbox for development environments
  - write code clean, SOLID, DRY and well-commented, document design decisions
  - use xdebug for debug and profiling